jannis-kiriasis/advisor-finder/README.md

 ### Colours

-I've used a similar colour palette to a project I previously realised (pp2 and pp4) so the reasoning behind the colour choice is very similar.
+I've used a similar colour palette to projects I previously realised (pp2 and pp4) so the reasoning behind the colour choice is very similar.

 The main colour used is a shade of blue (cobalt).
 Blue is a calm and serene colour.
 It is often associated with stability and reliability.
 I've increased a bit the contrast ratio with light backgrounds to achieve accessibility best scores.